iris-hep/iris-hep.github.io/_posts/2020-02-27-iris-hep-posters-2020.md

     file="/assets/images/posts/20200227-iris-hep-posters-2020-Schreiner-boost-histogram-extend-lhcb.jpg"
-    alt="Extending the Physics Reach of LHCb in Run 3 and Boost-Histogram for Analysis System" caption="Henry Schreiner with posters for Extending the Physics Reach of LHCb in Run 3 Using Machine Learning in the Real-Time Data Ingestion and Reduction System and Boost-Histogram for Analysis System Photo Credit: Henry Schreiner."
+    alt="Extending the Physics Reach of LHCb in Run 3 and Boost-Histogram for Analysis System" caption="Henry Schreiner with posters for Extending the Physics Reach of LHCb in Run 3 Using Machine Learning in the Real-Time Data Ingestion and Reduction System and Boost-Histogram for Analysis Systems.
+Photo Credit: Henry Schreiner."
 %}

-On Thursday, February 27, 2020 members of IRIS-HEP got together at Princeton University to take stock of our progress in the first 18 months and plan for the future.
+On Thursday, February 27, 2020, members of IRIS-HEP got together at Princeton University to take stock of our progress in the first 18 months and plan for the future.
 A poster session was held in conjunction with this review session to highlight the work of members from the first 18 months of IRIS-HEP.

-In all, twenty seven posters were presented by PIs, Post Docs, Students, Fellows and Staff encompassing topics from all areas of IRIS-HEP.
+In all, twenty-seven posters were presented by PIs, Postdocs, Students, Fellows, and Staff encompassing topics from all areas of IRIS-HEP.
 The topics included general information about IRIS-HEP, operational and policy information,  the development and deployment of services and tools, and the application of novel approaches to computing challenges.

 All the posters from the session are available here:
 [IRIS-HEP Poster Session 2020](http://indico.cern.ch/event/894127/)